As lockdowns ease, some countries report new infection peaks

-ROME (AP) — While millions of people took advantage of easing coronavirus lockdowns to enjoy spring weather, some of the world’s most populous countries reported worrisome new peaks in infections Sunday, including India, which saw its biggest single-day jump yet.
+ROME (AP) — While millions of people took advantage of easing coronavirus lockdowns to enjoy the outdoors, some of the world’s most populous countries reported worrisome new peaks in infections Sunday, including India, which saw its biggest single-day jump yet.

-India, second in population only to China, reported more than 2,600 new infections.
-And in Russia, new coronavirus cases exceeded 10,000 for the first time.
-The confirmed death toll in Britain climbed near that of Italy, the epicenter of Europe’s outbreak, even though the U.K. population is younger than Italy’s and Britain had more time to prepare before the pandemic hit.
+Second in population only to China, India reported more than 2,600 new infections.
+In Russia, new cases exceeded 10,000 for the first time.
+The confirmed total death toll in Britain climbed near that of Italy, the epicenter of Europe’s outbreak, even though the U.K. population is younger than Italy’s and Britain had more time to prepare.

-The United States continues to see tens of thousands of new infections each day, with more than 1,400 new deaths reported Saturday.
+The United States continues to see tens of thousands of new infections each day, with more than 1,400 additional deaths reported Saturday.

-In Spain, many ventured outside for the first time since the country’s lockdown began March 14, but social distancing rules remained in place.
-Masks are mandatory starting Monday on public transit.

-“There is highly probability that we will see new outbreaks,” said Spanish health expert Fernando Simón.
-“That is what we must be prepared for and keep in mind over the following months.”
+On the eve of Italy’s first steps toward easing restrictions, the Health Ministry reported 174 deaths in the 24-hour period ending Sunday evening — the lowest day-to-day number since the national lockdown began on March 10.
+Parks and public gardens were set to reopen on Monday.

-In Britain, Prime Minister Boris Johnson is under pressure to reveal how the country will lift the lockdown that began March 23.
-The restrictions are due to last through Thursday, but with hundreds of deaths still being reported daily — twice as many recently as Italy or Spain — it’s unclear how the country can safely loosen the restrictions.
+In Britain, Prime Minister Boris Johnson is under pressure to reveal how the country will lift its lockdown.
+The restrictions are due to last through Thursday, but with hundreds of deaths still being reported daily, it’s unclear how the country can safely loosen the restrictions.

 The 55-year-old Johnson, who spent three nights in intensive care while being treated for COVID-19, told The Sun newspaper that he knew his doctors were preparing for the worst.